NickSwainston/pulsar_spectra/docs/spectral_fit.rst

-Maximum-likelihood estimation is extremely fast and usually produces reliable model fits, however the error estimation is limited and the minimiser can sometimes converge on a local minimum in the parameter space which results in a poor fit the the data.
+Maximum-likelihood estimation is extremely fast and usually produces reliable model fits, however the error estimation is limited and the minimiser can sometimes converge on a local minimum in the parameter space which results in a poor fit to the data.
 Comparatively, Bayesian nested sampling is more computationally intensive but explores the full parameter space and produces a posterior probability distribution which can be used to interpret the fit results.
 This makes it better suited for complex or poorly-constrained spectra.
 Futher details on each of the methods are provided below.